macaba/IdleBuster/README.md

 ## Installation ##

-After build, the only file required from the Bin directory is IdleBuster.exe.
+After build, the only file required from the Bin directory is `IdleBuster.exe`.

-Optionally, include a IdleBuster.json configuration file.
+Optionally, include a `IdleBuster.json` configuration file alongside `IdleBuster.exe`.
 If one is not present on the first run, then a default file will be generated.

 ### Command line reference ###